chromium/chromium/docs/process_model_and_site_isolation.md

     and the app's own `data:` or `chrome-extension://` URLs, but not URLs from other extensions or apps.
 The IWA
     [&lt;controlledframe&gt;](/chrome/common/controlled_frame/README.md) tag is built
-    on top of the '<webview>' tag's implementation and exposed to contexts that meet the proper security and isolation requirements, such as IWAs that provide IsolatedContexts.
+    on top of the `<webview>` tag's implementation and exposed to contexts that meet the proper security and isolation requirements, such as IWAs that provide IsolatedContexts.
 See the
     [Isolated Contexts spec](https://wicg.github.io/isolated-web-apps/isolated-contexts)